fttlov/JCAdvance/README.md

   - **Battery Info:** Fixed battery tracking (`Alt+I`) for the second Joy-Con.

   ### Gyro Motion Space
-  This option defines how hand rotation translates to on-screen movement based on wrist tilt (Roll) and how you hold the controller.
-JCAdvance includes all 3 modes from the creator of JoyShockLibrary (0, 1, and 2):
+  This option controls how the gyroscope interprets hand movements into mouse/stick movements depending on the tilt of your wrist (clockwise or counter-clockwise) and how you hold the gamepad (face buttons pointing toward you or horizontally).
+In DSAdvance, "0" is a hard-coded value.
+Now we have all 3 modes from the JoyShockLibrary creator: 0, 1, 2.
   - **Mode 0 / 2:** Recommended for two-handed controllers.
   - **Mode 0 / 1:** Recommended for Joy-Cons.